japorized/elementary/README.md

 ---

-To deploy to your own repo so that you can access it via `https://<your github username>.github.io/elementary`, assuming that you still call the repo elementary, remember to deploy it to a `gh-pages` branch, or set `master` as the source branch for Github Pages.
+To deploy to your own repo so that you can access it via `https://<your gitlab username>.gitlab.io/elementary`, assuming that you still call the repo elementary, remember to add a `.gitlab-ci.yml` file that uses Plain HTML.

 ---